 Method:

 In a small-medium heavy-bottomed saucepan, heat olive oil over medium heat until moving freely.
-Add flours and stir to combine; stir continuously to produce a viscous paste, reducing heat if it browns too quickly.
-Cook, stirring, for 3-4 minutes and remove from heat.
+Add flours and stir to combine; stir continuously until it starts to thicken, reducing heat if it browns too quickly.
+Continue cooking, while stirring, for 3-4 minutes and then remove from heat.

 The sauce will thicken when it cools, which makes it easier to handle if assembling a lasagne or similar.